Ottawa's dynamic real estate team!

 Residential Market Activity

-Looking at the bigger picture, there have been 9,936 home sales so far this year, which is 4.1% higher than at this time in 2024.
+Looking at the bigger picture, there have been 12,197 home sales so far this year, a 3.3% increase compared to the same period in 2024.

 Source: Ottawa Real Estate Board